pszponder/blog-articles/data-structures/array.md

 console.log(myArray[3]);
 ```

+## Accessing multi-dimensional arrays

-## How to Reassign Elements in an Array
+# How to Reassign Elements in an Array:

 In order to reassign or modify elements in an array, we access the current value of the desired element in the array and use the assignment operator to change its value.